karl-zylinski/odin-c-bindgen/README.md

 > [!NOTE]
 > The generator assumes that the `clang` executable is in your PATH, i.e. that it is accessible system-wide.
 >
-> clang is used for analysing the header and outputting an AST.
+> clang is used for analysing the C headers and outputting an AST.
 The binding generator then processses that AST into Odin code.

 ## How do I configure the generator?